Bev Gold BA (hons). MA PGCE UKCP MBACP

 I offer support to individuals making changes and transitions in their lives.

-Initial consultation £70 .My fees for individual sessions are from £70 for 50 minute sessions (in certain circumstances, this fee can be reduced - please ask).
+Initial consultation £70 .My fees for individual sessions are from £70 for one hour (in certain circumstances, this fee can be reduced - please ask).

-Couple work from £100 per one and a half hour session.
+Couple work is £120 per one and a half hour session.

 Group Work fees on request.